Jet Set Radio

 - 48 % positive mentions

-Overall, the game is praised for its high replayability, with players enjoying the blend of engaging gameplay, unlockable content, and a ranking system that encourages repeated playthroughs.
-Despite its relatively short story mode, the variety of challenges, collectibles, and the ability to replay levels with different characters contribute to a satisfying experience that keeps players coming back.
-The game's unique art style and memorable soundtrack further enhance its replay value, making it a standout title in terms of longevity.
+The game is widely praised for its high replayability, with players enjoying the blend of engaging gameplay, unlockable content, and a captivating soundtrack.
+Despite its short story mode, the ability to explore different routes, achieve high scores, and collect items encourages players to return for more.
+Overall, it offers a satisfying experience that keeps players coming back, making it a cult classic with lasting appeal.

 “Neat little game with one of the best blends of art style, music, characters, and gameplay that I've experienced so far, as well as a ton of replay value if you get used to the controls and mechanics.”